Cost Basis or Tax Basis? Whatever you call it, don't fear it. TurboTax helps you figure it out, and makes preparing your

 If you own stock or other assets with a spouse as joint tenants or tenants by the entirety—forms of ownership often used by married couples that ensure that on the death of one co-owner the survivor becomes the sole owner—the basis of what is transferred to the survivor is adjusted upward on the death of the co-owner.
-Basically, the survivor is treated as though he or she inherited half of each share of stock, with its basis increased to the date-of-death value.
+Basically, the survivor is treated as though they inherited half of each share of stock, with its basis increased to the date-of-death value.

 In community property states, the basis of the entire community property—not just half—may be increased to date-of-death value upon the death of one spouse.
 Since that could have a major impact on the taxes due when the stock is sold, check this point carefully if you live in one of these states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin.

 When unmarried individuals own property in joint tenancy, each owner's share of the property—and therefore the part of the basis that's stepped up when that owner dies—is determined by contribution to the purchase price.
 Suppose you and your brother buy a cabin, with you contributing 20 percent of the cost and him paying the remaining 80 percent.
 If he dies first, the property passes to you as the joint owner.
 And 80 percent of the basis would be stepped up.
 Your basis would become your original investment, plus 80 percent of the cabin's value at the time of his death.

 When a survivor can't prove his or her contribution, the IRS generally assumes the deceased owner provided all of it.
 This rule works in the IRS's favor as far as estate taxes are concerned because the full value of the property must be included in the estate of the first joint owner to die.
 But it works in the taxpayer's favor when it comes to the basis because the entire amount is stepped up.